Jak2k/github-workflow.ts/README.md

 [![GitHub](https://img.shields.io/github/license/Jak2k/github-workflow.ts?style=for-the-badge)](https://github.com/Jak2k/github-workflow.ts/blob/main/LICENSE.md)
 [![GitHub Workflow Status](https://img.shields.io/github/actions/workflow/status/Jak2k/github-workflow.ts/Run-all-tests.yml?branch=main&style=for-the-badge)](https://github.com/Jak2k/github-workflow.ts/actions?query=workflow%3A%22Run+all+tests%22)

+## What is the difference to [gh-workflow-gen](https://github.com/wardellbagby/gh-workflow-gen)?

+1. I replaced `npm` with `pnpm` for faster installing and CI.
+2. I replaced `ts-node` with `tsx` for better DX.
+3. I added helpers for your workflows to the package.

 ## What is it?

 Github Workflow Generator is a library that enables you to write templates for your GitHub Workflows in JavaScript or Typescript and use that code to generate valid GitHub Workflows as YAML files.